This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you

 Let’s talk about homemade vanilla extract!
-Learn how to make vanilla extract, what alcohol to use and why it’s a great idea to make it!
+Learn how to make vanilla extract, what alcohol to use and why it’s a great idea to make it.

 There is something about the taste of vanilla that brings together all kinds of other flavours.
 Like a super smooth blank canvas, it provides the perfect backdrop to any flavour masterpiece you choose to create on top.

-Good quality vanilla extract can be pretty pricey, but if you can get a good price on alcohol and have access to vanilla beans, it can be considerably cheaper to make your own extract.
+Good quality extracts can be pretty pricey, but if you can get a good price on alcohol and have access to vanilla beans, it can be considerably cheaper to make your own vanilla extract.

-Making homemade vanilla extract is also one of the best ways to know that you’re getting a high-quality product that will make your baking sing like Beyoncé in the shower.
+Making your own homemade vanilla extract is also one of the best ways to know that you’re getting a high-quality product that will make your baking sing like Beyoncé in the shower.

-(I had to specify a good singer, coz my singing in the shower is more “imitation vanilla essence” than “vanilla beans hand-picked-by-virgins under a rainbow and delivered by unicorns to a factory where leprechauns and fairies make them into extract”.)
+(I had to specify a particularly good singer since my singing in the shower is more “imitation vanilla essence” than “vanilla beans hand-picked-by-virgins under a rainbow and delivered by unicorns to a factory where leprechauns and fairies make them into extract”.)

-I’ve been making vanilla extract for several years now, after complaining to a friend that I was going through little bottles of vanilla extract like it was tap water, and she suggested I try making my own.
+I’ve been making vanilla extract for several years now, after I complained to a friend that I was going through little bottles of vanilla extract like it was tap water, and she suggested I try making my own.
 I loved the result so much that I’ve been making it ever since.

 Have I talked you into wanting to try it yet?
 Yes?
 Ok then, let’s talk details!

 What Kind of Vanilla Beans Should I Use?

 This is why some vanilla suppliers sell what’s known as “Grade B” or “extract quality” vanilla beans.
 These are beans that are drier, sometimes smaller, and not as easy to split in half and scrape the seeds out, as you might for many pastry or baking purposes.
 They also don’t look as pretty.